-- Bring your textbooks to class every day. - Not doing so will affect your performance grade and ability to participate in class. - Do NOT leave your textbooks in public study areas or in your classrooms. - If you have any problems with your books, please tell one of your teachers.
+- Bring your textbooks to class every day. - Not doing so will affect your performance and ability to participate in class. - Do NOT leave your textbooks in public study areas or in your classrooms. - o If you leave your books somewhere and they are taken/ruined, it is the student's responsibility and it may be necessary to purchase new replacement books. - If you have any problems with your books, consult one of your teachers or your advisor.

-About the EAP Program: Grading Policies
+About the EAP Program: Student Code of Conduct